MicrosoftDocs/memdocs/memdocs/intune/protect/windows-laps-policy.md

 6. In **Review + create**, review your settings and then select **Create**.
 When you select *Create*, your changes are saved, and the profile is assigned.
 The policy is also shown in the policy list.

-## View account details and password rotation history
+## View account and password details

-When your account has sufficient permissions, you can use the Intune admin center to view the password rotation history for the devices managed account.
-Separate permissions grant you access to view the account name, and its password.
+When your account has sufficient permissions, you can use the Intune admin center to view details about the backed up local admin account and its current password.

 For required permissions, see [Role based access controls for LAPS](../protect/windows-laps-overview.md#role-based-access-controls-for-laps).